Li Jinyu: International career

 After playing in the 1997 FIFA World Youth Championship for the Chinese under-20 national team, Li would immediately move to the senior team and would make his debut in a friendly against the United States in a 1-1 draw on 1 February 1997.
 This then saw him become a regular with the Chinese national team and saw him play in several unsuccessful World Cup qualifiers.
 His biggest achievement came in the 2004 AFC Asian Cup where he was an integral member of the team that was runners-up in the tournament.
 When China qualified for the 2007 AFC Asian Cup, then manager Zhu Guanghu dropped him from the squad to take part in the tournament because he believed that his performances were not convincing enough to be included in the squad.

 Management career

 Li started his managerial career by becoming the assistant coach of the Chinese women's national team and Shenyang Shenbei.
 On 13 May 2013, he was appointed as the new manager of China League One side Shenyang Shenbei, replacing Liu Zhicai who was sacked from the club on the same day after a string of poor results.

+On 4 May 2026, Liaoning Tieren announced Li's departure after 9 games of 2026 season.